Most pellet grills on the market all share the same horizontal design.

 Pit Boss customer service was excellent when it came to helping me with this.
 They are open 7 days a weeks and emailed me detailed instructions on how to unjam the auger.

-If you want to know more about the brand we have a lot more details in our comparison between Pit Boss and Traeger.
+If you want to know more about the brand we have a full guide with all the best Pit Boss grills.

 They have a 3,5,7, and a new 4 series size smokers.
 Pick one that matches your needs and budget.